rollup/rollup-plugin-commonjs/README.md

 };
 ```

-### Usage in monorepo
+### Usage with symlinks

-In case you are using a monorepo, you may want to use a regular expression for `include` as the string 'node_modules' will not match if your `node_modules` is not in your current working directory (i.e. '../node_modules').
+Symlinks are common in monorepos and are also created by the `npm link` command.
+Rollup with `rollup-plugin-node-resolve` resolves modules to their real paths by default.
+So `include` and `exclude` paths should handle real paths rather than symlinked paths (e.g. `../common/node_modules/**` instead of `node_modules/**`).
+You may also use a regular expression for `include` that works regardless of base path.
 Try this:

 ```
 commonjs({
   include: /node_modules/
 })
 ```

+Whether symlinked module paths are [realpathed](http://man7.org/linux/man-pages/man3/realpath.3.html) or preserved depends on Rollup's `preserveSymlinks` setting, which is false by default, matching Node.js' default behavior.
+Setting `preserveSymlinks` to true in your Rollup config will cause `import` and `export` to match based on symlinked paths instead.

 ### Custom named exports